supraniti/generic-visual-builder/README.md

 # generic-visual-builder
 visual drag and drop builder for forms/pages/etc

-1. Use json schemas to create components
+1. Use json schemas to create componentses
-2. Build your layout, arrange components, set components properties
 3. Instantly view the rendered result
+2. Build your layout, arrange components, set components properti
 4. Save your form/page/html content

 depends on: